sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 example](https://github.com/sgraham/copy-n-patch) of both the build time and the run time.

-The example is attempting to apply this technique to evaluating `a = (b
-+ c + f * g) * (d + 3)`.
-It does a (fake) tokenization, then a (fake)
+The example is attempting to apply this technique to evaluating `a = (b + c + f * g) * (d + 3)`.
-parse, and then pretends to walk the parse tree to generate code by calling stencil functions.
+It does a (fake) tokenization, then a (fake) parse, and then pretends to walk the parse tree to generate code by calling stencil functions.

-The PochiVM code goes to great lengths to embed LLVM, build the AST using C++ metaprogramming, constexpr to burn things in, etc.
+The PochiVM paper code goes to great lengths to embed LLVM, build the AST using C++ metaprogramming, constexpr to burn things in, etc.

-I just did what I always do and usd Python to hack something together.
+I just did what I always do and use Python to hack something together `:-p`.
-`:p`.
 It templates some C code, patches the intermediate .ll files, then rips the code and reloctions out of the obj file to generate  _another_ set of C functions.
 This second set of C functions are linked into the compiler you're actually writing, and are basically like `memcpy` with